 Profile

-Félix Antoine Tshisekedi Tshilombo, born 13 June 1963, has served as President of the Democratic Republic of Congo since January 2019.
-The son of longtime opposition leader Étienne Tshisekedi, Félix Tshisekedi won a disputed election in 2018 and a more convincing re-election in 2023.
+Félix Antoine Tshisekedi Tshilombo, born 13 June 1963, has served as President of the Democratic Republic of Congo since 24 January 2019.
+The son of longtime opposition leader Étienne Tshisekedi, Félix Tshisekedi won a disputed election in 2018 and was re-elected in 2023, with the Constitutional Court confirming the result on 9 January 2024 and SADC noting his second-term inauguration on 20 January 2024.
 His presidency navigates the DRC's complex political landscape while managing the country's vast mineral wealth during a period of unprecedented global demand for critical minerals.

 Corridor Significance